MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 [!INCLUDE [retirement-note](includes/retirement-note.md)]

 Actions help people get work done through a conversation in Kaizala.
-Some Actions – like Jobs, Surveys, and Polls – are ready out-of-the-box with pre-defined settings.
+Some Actions – like Jobs, Surveys, and Polls – are ready out-of-the-box with predefined settings.
 Once you publish an Action, people can find it in the Kaizala app and use it in a conversation from the Action Palette.

 You can create new Kaizala Actions through the Action Designer, found in the [Kaizala management portal](https://manage.kaiza.la).